 4. Upon completion of the required registration form, a litter inspector will inspect the dog.
 A qualified judge will carry out a second inspection.
 A third inspection, by a breed specialist will be carried out if the Litter inspector or the qualified Judge differs in their opinion.

 5. Upon approval, SKC will issue a SKC BREED CERTIFICATE (Breed Certificate).
 The date of birth, sex, breed and name will be reflected in the certificate accordingly.

 6. The owner may apply for a kennel name in the event if he does not have one.
 At the time of registration, the owner’s kennel name can be used as a suffix.
 The letters BC must appear immediately after the suffix.
 E.g. if the name of the dog is BITCH and the kennel name is WILDFLOWER,

 the dog can be named as BITCH OF WILDFLOWER-BC.
 The progeny can only use the kennel name as the suffix.

-8. A Breed Certificate number will be issued.
-This number will reflect the year of registration and the letters BC as a code for Breed Certificate.
+7. A Breed Certificate number will be issued.
+This number will reflect the year of registration and the letters PB as a code for Pure Breed.

 grand sire and grand dam’s names entered in the Breed Certificate.
 The third generation progeny will be issued with the SKC Pedigree.